I'm Honey!

 Moving Into the Fall Of ’24

 In my opinion, fall feels like the beginning of a new year.
 It is an intoxicating time because we jot down planned events in our calendars: Thanksgiving, Christmas, Hanukkah, and winter travel.
+Fall is also a season to prepare for new opportunities and experiences, setting the stage for growth and renewal.
 We get into our closets and exchange summer clothing for winter, shedding as we go.
 Fall is when we give ourselves an emotional shot in the arm that makes us want to move forward.

 The true New Year is a downer because we think of regrets and make resolutions that, according to opinion makers, rarely come to fruition.
 I am smiling.